DBCDK/rawrepo-update-tool/README.md

   -ng GROUP_ID, --group-id GROUP_ID
                          The group in the netpunkt triple used when calling update.
 Default '010100'.
   -np PASSWORD, --password PASSWORD
                          The password in the netpunkt triple used when calling update.
-Default '2****r'.
+                         Default is a dummy password because the tool is ip-validated when run on internal network.
   -t TEMPLATE, --template TEMPLATE
                          The template to use when calling update.
 Default 'dbc'.
   -tr TRACKING_ID, --tracking-id TRACKING_ID